sakamoto-poteko/HumanResourceCompiler/human-resource-lazycoder-vscode/README.md

 ## Features

-This extension provides syntax highlighting for HRML, making it easier to write, read, and understand HRML scripts directly in VSCode.
+This extension provides syntax highlighting for HRML and HRML IR, making it easier to write, read, and understand HRML scripts directly in VSCode.
 Key features include:
 - Highlighting for keywords, function names, and comments.
 - Support for single-line comments and specialized keywords like `sub` and `function`.
 - Distinctive coloration for control structures, numeric literals, and function definitions.